LukeAndersonTrocme/empirical_demes/README.md

 Currently my code is still under development, but it should be posted _soon_.

-If you're interested in the project, please email me : landersontrocme@uchicago.edu and I can invite you to the develpment repository.
+If you're interested in the project, I can invite you to the develpment repository.

+email : landersontrocme@uchicago.edu

 # Project Collaborators